-☐ Describe the ways in which social, economic, or environmental sustainability depends on their own and the
+□ Describe the ways in which social, economic, or environmental sustainability depends on their own and the collective contributions of a diversity of ideas and people.

 Program Learning Outcomes

 Complete this section for program-specific courses (e.g. those that share the same 4 letter designation as the academic program or satisfy requirements in related programs).
 List the academic program(s) here and note which Student Learning Outcomes align to specific Programmatic Learning Outcomes.
 Please see the MCS Instructions for more details.